 Paris is known most famously as the city of love, but people sometimes forget about all of the good food this French city has to offer.
-As you walk by the many restaurants, you’ll see a mix of traditional Parisian food as well as ethnically diverse dishes.
+As you walk down the rue, you’ll see a mix of traditional french cuisine as well as ethnically diverse dishes.

 France is an international reference for gastronomy, with chefs all over the world drawing inspiration from French cooking methods and dishes.
-It’s no secret that some of the best restaurants in the world are in France.
+Some of the best restaurants in the world are in France.
+From a quaint brasserie to a michelin-star restaurant, small plates to steak frites, you just cannot leave France hungry.
 And many of these outstanding restaurants are in Paris.

 9 Restaurants in Paris You’ll Love